 Minimum IELTS: 7

-Domestic Ph.D students receive funding from the CTS program for their first year in the program in the form of a stipend.
-No funding is available to international Ph.D students.
-By the end of the first year in the program, each Ph.D student identifies a faculty mentor who will advise them and guide their research.
+Domestic Ph.D. students receive funding from the CTS program for their first year in the program in the form of employment as a Research Intern.
+No funding is available to international Ph.D. students.
+By the end of the first year in the program, each Ph.D. student identifies a faculty mentor who will advise them and guide their research.
 The mentor funds the student, generally via employment in the mentor's laboratory.
 All students are encouraged to apply for grants to support their research and are provided with training in preparing grant applications.

 Domestic Applicants (U.S. citizens and permanent residents):

 Note: All application materials, including letters of recommendation, must be received by the deadline for the application to be considered.
 (For questions, please contact CTSsupport@email.arizona.edu.)

 Students must maintain a grade point average of 3.00 (letter grade of B) or better to maintain good academic standing, as required to receive financial support and to be awarded a Ph.D. degree.

 Students must complete a minimum of 36 units of coursework toward the CTS major and at least 9 units toward the declared minor (or more for some minors).
 All courses must be completed at the graduate level, and at least 50% of the required coursework units must receive regular letter grades (i.e., A, B, C).
 A limited number of courses may be transferred from another institution with the approval of the major or minor faculty advisor, and presuming the courses earned graduate credit at the home insttitution with a grade of B or better.